 - checklist posts

-Step 10: Avoid These Beginner Mistakes (They kill conversions)
+Step 10: Avoid These Affiliate Beginner Mistakes

-❌ Promoting things you don’t use
+❌ Promoting things you don’t/would never use

-Instant trust-killer.
+Instant trust-killer. 💔

 ❌ Using 20 affiliate programs at once